TotalEnergies CAF Women’s AFCON 2024: Team Profile – Nigeria

 Asisat Oshoala

-Widely regarded as one of the greatest African players in history, Oshoala is a five-time African Women’s Footballer of the Year.
+Widely regarded as one of the greatest African players in history, Oshoala is a six-time African Women’s Footballer of the Year.
 Having played for Liverpool, Arsenal, Dalian Quanjian, and most notably FC Barcelona where she made history as the first African woman to score in a UEFA Women’s Champions League final (2021).

 Quick, technically gifted, and physically dominant, she remains a potent attacking force.
 In 2024, she joined Bay FC in the NWSL and continues to impress.